CatherineH/CatherineH.github.io/_posts/2016-10-04-parallel-integration-for-mere-mortals.md

         assert results_pooled[i] == results[i]
 ```

 For this example, at least, the results are the same.
 The parallelized computation takes an average of 47.5 seconds on both python 2.7 and python 3.4.
-Long enough to be frustrating, but long enough to get distracted.
+Long enough to be frustrating, but not long enough to get distracted.

 This is what the CPU usage looks like when the calculations are run one after the other: